 The Umlauf Sculpture Garden and Museum is another artistic treasure chest, filled with flowers and statuettes of extraordinary beauty.
 For those who love and appreciate the quirky, Austin has two stellar examples of just that; the bat population under the Congress Avenue bridge that take flight every evening and the unique ‘Cathedral of Junk’, an organic- meets- inorganic backyard project.
 It is definitely a must-do on your Austin itinerary planner.
 You can take the family out to for an Austin getaway to any of the green, grassy parks and trails in Austin; the enormous Zilker Metropolitan Park is especially popular for just that.
 Finally, hike up Mount Bonnell and get an eyeful of this brilliant, diverse, green city and while you relish the cool, clear weather and fresh air and reminisce about your exciting holiday, pay heed to yet another popular Austin Slogan, ‘Welcome to Austin, Please Don’t Move Here!’.

-Explore the best journey planner for your visit to Austin and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Austin and create a flawless plan in few simple steps!